 - Create an identikit for Giraffe in the area for our own use and for local rangers.

 - Follow movement patterns and habitat use directly on foot and remotely using modern tracking techniques such as VHF and GPS telemetry.

 - Observe the dietary preferences of Giraffe, how this changes between seasons and possible competition for food with other species.

 - Basic population dynamics: estimate population size, demographics and growth rates.

 Only 30% of the study site is accessible by road and even then 4x4 vehicles are necessary.
 Most of the data collection will be done on foot and operating out of remote base camps.
 Participants will be led in the field by a Field Biologist who will oversee data collection.
 Data and samples will be collected according to accepted scientific methodology and sent off to laboratories for analysis where necessary.
 Zingela Safaris borders the Tugela River in central KwaZulu-Natal and forms the hub of the research project.
 From here, we will follow Giraffe herds as they navigate from one protected area to the next.

-SES Members and all other participants in this SES Endorsed expedition do so at their own risk, and will not hold the SES, its trustees, employees, volunteers, partners or agents liable (whether in contract or in tort or in negligence or for breach of statutory duty or otherwise) for any loss, damage, personal injury, delay or expense suffered or incurred on any such expedition.
-The SES endorses the aims and objectives of this expedition only.
+SES Members and all other participants in this SES Endorsed Expedition take part at their own risk, and will not hold SES, its trustees, employees, volunteers, partners or agents liable (whether in contract or in tort or in negligence or for breach of statutory duty or otherwise) for any loss, damage, personal injury, delay or expense suffered or incurred on any such expedition.
+SES endorses the aims and objectives of this expedition only.